 Rachel Lapp Whitt

 At the heart of her contributions to founding and sustaining Bloom is her relationship with her daughter, whose imagination is a constant reminder to Rachel and her partner of the opportunity to nurture creativity and possibility.
-They live with in Bloomington.
+They live in Bloomington and are advocates for childhood cancer research.

 Trisha Malott is a Bloomington-Normal native and nearly life-long resident.
 She holds an undergraduate degree from Illinois State University in economics and a graduate degree in social work, while also being a Licensed Clinical Social Worker.
 Her clinical work has included work with children impacted by trauma and sexual abuse, adult survivors of sexual assault, those with severe and chronic mental illness, and women’s issues.
 While she has loved her clinical path and the patients she’s encountered through the years, her true passion is at an administrative level and more, to impact change at a macro level.